 How to make labneh balls (plain or flavoured)

-Place the rough labneh balls on a plate lined with a clean, damp tea towel or muslin.
+Step 2: Place the rough labneh balls on a plate lined with a clean, damp tea towel or muslin.
 Fold the cloth over the balls (or use a second cloth) and place them in the fridge to set and dry overnight – or longer, depending on your schedule.

-Once set, remove the balls from the fridge.
-With lightly oiled hands, roll the labneh balls between your palms to smooth out the rough texture.
-You can now keep the balls stacked in a sealed container in the fridge for up to 1 week.
-Or, if you would like to keep it for longer, continue reading to learn how to preserve the labneh balls in olive oil.
+You can now keep the balls stacked in an airtight container in the fridge for up to 1 week.
+Or, if you would like to keep it for longer, preserve the labneh balls in olive oil.

 How to store labneh balls in olive oil

-Start with good quality olive oil (and don’t waste it)
+1. Start with good quality olive oil (and don’t waste it)

-Use good quality extra virgin olive oil because the olive oil characteristics will linger with the labneh balls.
+Use good quality extra virgin olive oil because the olive oil characteristics will linger with the labneh yoghurt balls.

 Just ensure that the labneh balls stay submerged in olive oil – add more oil if needed.

-Use sealable glass jars for storage
+2. Use sealable glass jars for storage

 Place half a cup of extra virgin olive oil in a sterilised, sealable glass jar.
 Add a few labneh balls with more olive oil – enough to completely cover the labneh balls.

 Resist the urge to shake the jar to make the labneh balls settle in place.
 It will leave smears all over the glass.
 And if you’re anything like me, those smears will drive you up the wall – even though it’s technically fine.
-Instead, give the jar a gentle tap on the kitchen counter to release any air bubbles and help the cheese balls settle.

 How to eat labneh balls

-You can use labneh balls as a substitute for goat’s cheese in salads.
+Use labneh balls as a substitute for goat’s cheese in salads.
 Try them in this artichoke and goat’s cheese salad.

 No matter how you choose to flavour your labneh balls – garlic and herb, plain, or coated in za’atar – having labneh balls ready for your morning toast, impromptu cheese platters and salads are an absolute treat.
 And a healthy one at that!